Nikodemek18/wyre-wallet-partners/README.md

 - `destCurrency`: populates the cryptocurrency to buy field in the widget
 - `dest`: populates the destination address of the currency to purchase
 - `paymentMethod`: populates the payment method.
 You may use `apple-pay` or `google-pay`
+- `redirectUrl`: the redirect Url to receive updates on the payment status

 Note - query parameters must come *before* the anchor tag in the url